 Pinole (sometimes called pinol, in keeping with the atole/atol linguistic pattern) is another traditional beverage from Central America; Karla McNeil Rueda of Cru Chocolate calls it the “first fast food”.
 You can see her talk about this drink in this video made with Wrecking Ball Coffee Roasters, who recently started serving this beverage in their San Francisco café.
 Unlike Atole, which was boiled, Pinol is made of corn, spices, and cacao all ground together into an extremely fine powder.
 The powder is easy to transport, and can be added to cold or warm water to make what we might call a protein shake, but which sustained pre-colonial travelers for centuries.
 Both these drinks rely on the incredible genetic diversity of corn in Mesoamerica; specific varieties at certain stages of maturation and drying are preferred for each drink.
 Corn and its myriad varieties is essential to Mesoamerican culture, and preserving heirloom seeds is essential to preserving this culture.

 Clearly, there is a firm history of the kind of hot, spiced drinks that bear a general resemblance to café de olla in pre colonial Mesoamerica.
 These were usually made with corn, cacao, and spices, and offered significant nutritional value as well as being delicious.
 Coffee, with no calories to speak of but plenty of caffeine to fuel a day’s work, slid right into this niche.
 Coffee has a knack for taking over more nutrient-rich and culturally relevant meals.
-A similar phenomenon took place when became popular in Europe during the Industrial Revolution, when it swiftly replaced hearty breakfasts of broth and porridge.
+A similar phenomenon took place in Europe during the Industrial Revolution, when brewed coffee swiftly replaced hearty breakfasts of broth and porridge.

 Coffee arrived to Mexico in the 1790s from Cuba, and was already being cultivated and exported by 1802.
 Up until the 1860s, the mountainous and fertile area spanning the border between what is now Mexico and Guatemala had gone widely unexplored by Europeans.
 As newly independent countries, Mexico realized the importance of having a physical and geographical border with Guatemala and began measuring the area while simultaneously gifting large swaths of this land to Mexicans of European descent (criollos).
 The first Mexican coffee plantations arose from these estates in the late 19th century.
 Coffee production was a critical factor for economic growth for several newly formed nations in Central America.
 During colonialism indigo had dominated the economy, but with the advent of chemical dyes the market for this product suddenly died.
 Coffee production began to take its place, and the US became Mexico’s main customer.